CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-Basics/NetQ-Operation.md

 {{%notice note%}}

 If a NetQ Agent is restarted on a device, the timestamps for existing objects are not updated to reflect this new restart time.
 Their timestamps are preserved relative to the original start time of the Agent.
-A rare exception is if the device is rebooted between the time it takes the Agent being stopped and restarted; in this case, the time is once again relative to the start time of the Agent.
+A rare exception is if the device is rebooted between the time it takes the Agent being stopped and restarted; in this case, the time is still relative to the start time of the Agent.

 {{%/notice%}}